John Sullivan (center)

-John Sullivan (born August 8, 1985) is a former American football center.
-He played college football at Notre Dame and was drafted by the Minnesota Vikings in the sixth round of the 2008 NFL Draft, later playing for the Washington Redskins and Los Angeles Rams.
+John Sullivan (born August 8, 1985) is an American former professional football center.
+He played college football for the Notre Dame Fighting Irish and was selected by the Minnesota Vikings in the sixth round of the 2008 NFL draft, later playing for the Washington Redskins and Los Angeles Rams.

-Early years
+Early life

 Sullivan was born in Mount Kisco, New York, but grew up in Old Greenwich, Connecticut.
 He attended Greenwich High School in Greenwich, the same high school that produced former San Francisco 49ers quarterback Steve Young.
 There, Sullivan was a Parade and Super Prep All-American, as well as USA Today and ESPN.com second-team prep All-American.
 He was also named Gatorade Player of the Year in Connecticut.
 Sullivan was originally an Offensive Tackle as a freshman at Greenwich High School but was then converted to center after the starting center came down with the flu.
 He was a starter at center during the final three seasons, but also played as a defensive tackle on defense.
 He was named offensive MVP by the Connecticut Post.
-In 2002, he helped lead his team to a 12-1-1 mark, including a league title and a spot in Connecticut Class LL title game; for the season, he collected 20 tackles for loss and 12 sacks on defense.
+In 2002, he helped lead his team to a 12–1–1 mark, including a league title and a spot in Connecticut Class LL title game; for the season, he collected 20 tackles for loss and 12 sacks on defense.
 He was invited to play in the U.S. Army All-American Bowl in San Antonio, Texas.

-In addition to football, Sullivan achieved a 138-6 record as a heavyweight wrestler, winning the state championship as a sophomore, junior and senior.
+In addition to football, Sullivan achieved a 138–6 record as a heavyweight wrestler, winning the state championship as a sophomore, junior and senior.
 In 2002, he finished second in the Heavyweight Division of the New England High School Wrestling Championships.
 In 2003, he placed seventh and earned All-America honors at the national wrestling meet.
 He was also a standout water polo player and also played rugby.

 He was regarded as a four-star recruit by Rivals.com.
 He was rated 61st on the ESPN list of the nation's top 100 prep players, and was also rated number-14 among offensive linemen nationally by CBSSports.com.
-He chose Notre Dame over scholarship offers from Miami, Boston College and Michigan, among others.
+He chose Notre Dame over scholarship offers from Miami, Boston College, and Michigan, among others.